vishalcloudyuga/dcos-docs/1.9/usage/webinterface.md

 # <a name="jobs"></a>Jobs

 The Jobs tab provides native support for creating and administering scheduled jobs.
-You can set up jobs with a scheduler by using the cron format.
+You can set up jobs with a schedule in cron format.
+For more information, see the [documentation](/docs/1.9/usage/jobs/).

 ![Jobs](../img/dcos-jobs.png)